Raghavendra-vaidya/App-Visual-Regression/README.md

 Pre-requisites:

 1. Java 9
-2. opencv4nodejs installed locally
+2. opencv4nodejs should be installed locally
-3. Appium server locally installed
+3. Appium server should be installed
 ---